People and their pets are taking more and more antidepressants. These drugs are not benign.

 Drugs and Supplements to Monitor

 The list of drugs that can lead to serotonin syndrome is long, but here are the categories of the culprits that can cause excess serotonin levels.

 1. SSRI and SNRI antidepressants and MAOIs

-These drugs are now frequently prescribed for pets, but because so many humans are taking these medications, many animals get into their caretaker’s meds.
-Keep them out of bite’s length!
-And remember: Child-proof caps do not mean puppy proof vials.
-Prozac, Zoloft and Wellbutrin, to name only a handful, are examples of drugs in this category.
+These medications are now frequently prescribed for pets, but because so many people are taking them, many animals get into their humans’ meds.
+Keep them out of your pet’s reach.
+And remember, child-proof caps do not mean puppy-proof vials.
+Prozac, Zoloft and Wellbutrin are just a few of the drugs in this category.

 2. Veterinary medications prescribed for behavioral modification:

 - Mirtazapine (used for appetite stimulation)